The rtrek package includes some Star Trek datasets, but

 There are six Memory Alpha web portals available.
 To see them, call

-the main function for Memory Alpha access, memory_alpha()
+the main function for Memory Alpha access, memory_alpha(),

-and pass it portals
+and pass it portals as the API endpoint.

 memory_alpha("portals")